ufal/pcedt2.0-coref/README.md

 when the expression is coreferential with the union of antecedents A+B, both present in tectogrammatical structure of the corresponding text.

-The whole manual coreference annotation introduced in PCEDT 2.0 Coref, has been in fact performed hand in hand with other annotation work and structural changes, which are planned to be released in PCEDT 3.0.
-For this project of PCEDT 2.0 Coref, we extracted the coreferential relations from the new annotations and tried importing it to the original release of PCEDT 2.0.
+The abovementioned new annotation has been in fact conducted hand in hand with another annotation work.
+All the new annotation, including what will result from the ongoing annotation process, is planned to be soon released in PCEDT 3.0.
+As in PCEDT 2.0 Coref we wanted to release only the coreferential extensions, we decided to extract all the coreferential relations from the newly annotated data and import it back to the original version of PCEDT 2.0.

+TODO: continue writing

 By all the 259,248 imported coreferential or bridging links always connecting two nodes, 364,807 nodes are covered.
 329 imported, 283 non-imported

-TODO: continue writing